prakash-chakraborty/free-tshirts-stickers-and-swag-for-developers/README.md

 This awesome list contains currently available free tshirts, free stickers and other free swags for developers :smiley:

+:envelope: To receive updates in email, [subscribe!](https://mailchi.mp/9dafbae00206/prakash) :envelope:

 Star :star: the repo for your reference.

-To receive updates in email, [subscribe!](https://mailchi.mp/9dafbae00206/prakash)

 ### Shortcuts